SysKitTeam/docs-point/set-up-point-cloud/syskit-point-subscriptions.md

 ## Purchasing Additional User Licenses

-In order to increase the number of user licenses that are included in your plan, take the following steps:
+To increase the number of user licenses included in your plan, take the following steps:

   * Log into your **SysKit Subscriptions** site
   * Under **Overview**, navigate down to the **Users section (1)**